tmtsmrsl/article/twitter-sentiment-analysis-part-4.md

 # End-to-End Machine Learning Project: Twitter Sentiment Analysis - Use Cases (Part 4)

-In the previous three articles, we have explored the process of collecting data, training our model and making an online application that can display the sentiment of the latest tweets related to a search term.
+In the previous three articles, we have explored the process of collecting data, training our model and making a Streamlit application that can display the sentiment of the latest tweets related to a search term.
 In this article, we will examine the potential use cases of sentiment analysis in business and social science.
-We will also demonstrate a real example using our sentiment analysis application.
+We will also demonstrate two real examples using our sentiment analysis application.

 ### Sentiment Analysis for Business